Use tax and the use of tangible personal property.

 (ii) Unregistered persons.
 Persons not required to be registered with the department should use a Consumer Use Tax Return to report and remit use tax.
 The Consumer Use Tax Return is available by:

 (A) Using the department's web site at dor.wa.gov;

 (B) Calling the department's telephone information center at 1- 800-647-7706

 (C) Requesting the form at any of the department's local field offices.

 The completed Consumer Use Tax Return, with payment, is due on or before the twenty-fifth day of the month following the month in which the tax liability occurs.
 For example, a person acquires clothing without payment of the retail sales tax during August.
 The Consumer Use Tax Return and the tax are due by September 25th.

 The return and payment can be submitted electronically using the department's online system at dor.wa.gov, mailed, or delivered to any of the department's local field offices.

-Another instance where there is no complementary use tax exemption to the retail sales tax exemption is in RCW 82.08.0251
+For instance, there is no complementary use tax exemption to the retail sales tax exemption in RCW 82.08.0251

 .
 This exemption provides a retail sales tax exemption for articles acquired in casual sales transactions, if the seller is not required to be registered with the department.
 Because there is no complementary use tax exemption, the buyer/user is responsible for remitting the use tax on his or her use of the purchased property.
 For example, if a person purchases furniture through a classified ad from a homeowner, the buyer is responsible for reporting and paying the use tax although the sale is exempt from retail sales tax.